Welcome to ADHD Pirates CIC

 ADHD Tools & Resources

-A curated hub of tools and resources for adults making sense of ADHD.
-Find trusted organisations, apps, books, podcasts, and accessible research from the UK and beyond.
+A curated hub of tools and resources designed to help adults orient themselves within the wider ADHD landscape.
+Includes trusted organisations, apps, books, podcasts, and accessible research from the UK and beyond.

 Articles